scalatra/scalatra-website/guides/persistence/introduction.md

 ### Integrating a persistence library

-Although the details depend on your chosen library, the basic steps for getting your chosen persistence library working with Scalatra are pretty similar.
+Although the details depend on the library, the general steps for getting your chosen persistence library working with Scalatra are pretty similar across libraries.

 1. Add a reference to your library in `project/build.scala`
 1. Start a connection pool at application start